armaangarg73/armaangarg73/README.md

 - 👋 Hi, I’m @armaangarg73
 - 👀 I’m interested in exploring about new technical skills and latest trends appearing in the tech World
-- 🌱 I’m currently learning C++ and full stack web development
+- 🌱 I’m currently full stack web development

 <!---